Avian sarcoma leukosis virus: History

 Sarcoma in chickens has been studied since the early 1900s when Ellerman and Bang demonstrated that erythroleukemia can be transmitted between chickens by cell-free tissue filtrates, and in 1911 when (Francis) Peyton Rous proved that sarcoma can be transmitted through cell free extracts of solid chicken tumors.
 Rous was awarded the Nobel Prize for his discovery in 1966.

-By the 1960s, ASLV became a problem with egg-laying hens and effort was made to isolate the disease.
+By the 1960s, ALV became a problem with egg-laying hens and effort was made to isolate the disease.
 However, the movement was unsuccessful in maintaining leukosis-free flocks.
-In 1961, Rous sarcoma virus (RSV), which is closely related to ASLV, was shown to contain RNA, and oncogenic viruses, such as RSV and ASLV, were termed RNA tumor viruses.
+In 1961, Rous sarcoma virus (RSV), which is closely related to ALV, was shown to contain RNA, and oncogenic viruses, such as RSV and ASLV, were termed RNA tumor viruses.
 By the late 1960s, Howard Temin hypothesized that RSV made a copy of its own DNA and integrated that into the host cell's chromosomal DNA.
 Much debate in the scientific community surrounded this issue until DNA integration was demonstrated by Temin in 1968 and reverse transcriptase was independently discovered by both Temin and David Baltimore in 1970.
 Temin and Baltimore won the Nobel Prize in Medicine in 1975.

 Lymphoid leukosis was eradicated in primary breeders in the 1980s and 1990s which dramatically reduced the incidence of the disease in commercial laying hens.
 Commercial broilers are still struggling with ALV-J virus in many countries.
 Layers, broilers, local chicken breeds, and even mallards may still become infected, and there are currently no available vaccines to combat the virus.

-Today, research is carried out on ASLV in order to better understand retroviral cell entry.
-Since ASLV uses distinct cellular receptors to gain entry into cells, it has proven useful for understanding the early events in retroviral infection.
+Today, research is carried out on ALV in order to better understand retroviral cell entry.
+Since different subgroups of ALV uses distinct cellular receptors to gain entry into cells, it has proven useful for understanding the early events in retroviral infection.
 A detailed understanding of retroviral cell entry may lead to the discovery of ways in which to block the viruses from entering cells.
 Retroviruses also have the potential to serve as gene delivery vectors in gene therapy.